jessicamichel93/wp-ajax-fetch-request/README.md

 # wp-ajax-fetch-request
 A step by step guide how to build a wp ajax request with fetch() - made for own use, written in dutch

-Stap voor stap uitleg om een wordpress ajax call te bouwen met fetch() ES6.
+Stap voor stap uitleg om een wordpress ajax call te bouwen met fetch() ES6, gemaakt voor eigen gebruik als naslagwerk.

 ## Benodigheden
 * Endpoint aanmaken